jeffcarlin/nearbyNuggets/README.md

 - X Calculate binned number counts on the sky (and related statistics)
     - O Scale stars by their completeness weights to create a "normalized" density map
 - X Detect candidate overdensities
+- O Select candidate globular clusters
+    - O At distances where Gaia is useful
+    - O At any distance (not requiring Gaia)

 analysis:
 - X Candidate diagnostic plots